+(7) For the Liabilities of Branch:

-Branch a/c Dr.
+Branch a/c , Dr.

 To Branch Liabilities a/c

-(Being Branch Liabilities in acorporated)
+(Being Branch Liabilities inco rporated)

-(8) For the Assets of Branch :
+(8) For the Assets of Branch:

 Branch Assets a/c Dr.

 To Branch a/c

-(Being Branch assets incor porated)
+(Being Branch assets incorpor rated)

-Third Method This meth od is used when Profit or Loss and Assots and Lishi Ľ4

-Under such condition the same entries which a Profit or Loss and Assets and Liabil re made in the First Method are lities are given.

-incorporation of Assets & Liabiliti te made in the rirst Method are uone for the
+Under such condition, the same en incorporation of Assets & Liabilities, (1) For Profit Branch a/c are made in the First Method are done for the

-50, 1.0.

-(1) For Profit Branch a/c D

-Dr.

-To General P. & L. a/c (h o
+To General P. & L. a/c

-(Being the Branch Profit incorporat ed) (A) D
+(Being the Branch Profit incorporated))

-(2) For Loss D (3) For Assets
+(2) For Loss (3) For Assets

 General P. & L. a/c Dr. Branch Assets a/c Dr.

 To Branch a/c To Branch a/c

-Being Branch loss incorporated) (Being Branch assets incorpo orated)
+(Being Branch loss incorporated) (Being Branch assets inc corporated)

 (4) For Liabilities

-(4) For Liabilities Branch a/c Dr.
+Branch a/c Dr.

-(4) For Liabilities Branch a/c To Branch Liabilities :
+To Branch Liabilities a/c

+(Being Branch liabilities incorp porated)